VILLASframework/web/README.md

 This is VILLASweb, the website displaying and processing simulation data in the web browser.
 The term __frontend__ refers to this project, the actual website.

-The frontend connects to __two__ backends: _VILLASweb-backend_ and _VILLASnode_.
+The frontend connects to __two__ backends: _VILLASweb-backend-go_ and _VILLASnode_.

 VILLASnode provides actual simulation data via websockets.
-VILLASweb-backend provides any other data like user accounts, infrastructure components and configurations, dashboards etc.
+VILLASweb-backend-go provides any other data like user accounts, infrastructure components and configurations, dashboards etc.

 For more information on the backends see their repositories.